 We do not expect to generate positive cash flows from operations for the year ending December 31, 2020.
 We intend to meet our ongoing capital needs by using our available cash, proceeds under the Securities Purchase and Exchange Agreement, additional borrowings under the Line of Credit as well as increasing our line of credit limit as a result of the additional accounts receivable acquired in July 2019 as part of our acquisition of pharma services (which requires a modification to the bank agreement and approval by SVB which cannot be assured, revenue growth and margin improvement, collecting accounts receivable, containing costs as well as exploring other financing options.
 Our planned capital expenditures over the next twelve months currently includes several million dollars to be utilized in consolidating our laboratories, which includes equipment purchases, calibration and testing costs, moving and other related costs, and leasehold improvements.
 Management believes that the Company has sufficient cash on hand and available to sustain operations through at least June 30, 2021.
-However, in the event the Company is unable to maintain its Nasdaq listing for its common stock due to a failure to meet minimum stockholder equity requirements as a result of the classification of its preferred stock as temporary equity and the amortization and impairment of fund our future operations.
+However, in the event the Company is unable to maintain its Nasdaq listing for its common stock due to a failure to meet minimum stockholder equity requirements due to the classification of its preferred stock as temporary equity, the Company's ability to raise additional capital may be adversely impacted.
+Therefore, there is no guarantee that additional capital can be raised to fund our future operations.